yjhong89/Turtlebot3-Raspberry-pi/README.md

   * When setup DYNAMIXEL, need to connect only one DYNAMIXEL to OpenCR. <br/>Motor_setup firmware can not find two DYNAMIXELs at the same time. <br/>
   * Open serial monitor and check each DYNAMIXEL motor work successfully.
   * After setup two DYNAMIXELs, connect both DYNAMIXELs to OpenCR and upload **turtlebot3_core**.
-  * After that, connect OpenCR to rasberry pi.
+  * After that, connect OpenCR to raspberry pi.
 ```
 ssh turtlebot3_name@IP_OF_TURTLEBOT3
 ```